aimms/how-to/C_Connectivity/122-AXLL-Library.rst

 Reading your Excel File in AIMMS
 ---------------------------------

 I needed some geographical information about the US for an application I was building.
 The information was easy to find online.
 I downloaded the file below, titled "free-zipcode-database-Primary.xlsx".
-It provided the Zipcode, State, Latitude,andLongitude columns I needed.
+It provided the Zipcode, State, Latitude and Longitude columns I needed.

 .. image:: ../Resources/C_Connectivity/Images/122/Excel-e1465306005168.png
+        :scale: 150 %

 Next, I created a procedure in my AIMMS project, called "ReadFromExcel."
 In the procedure, first I would like to have AIMMS point to the file so I can read it.
 Here is the code: